 The new Music, Worship and Theology building could open as soon as the late Fall of 2018 (16-18 months after construction commences).

 Will the proposed Master Plan revisions affect current tuition or dorm costs?

 No. A separate fundraising effort is underway to raise all the money needed to fund these improvements.

 How will construction affect my classes and campus life?

 Construction will occur in phases, over time.
-Only Phase One improvements are currently funded, so construction can start on them once City approvals are in hand.
+Only Phase One improvements are currently funded, so construction will begin shortly.
 Other than sidewalk re-routings and some construction noise, you should experience no changes to normal campus life.

 Will the proposed Master Plan improvements affect current tuition or dorm costs?

 Will my student benefit from the proposed Master Plan revisions?

 Students will begin to see changes with the Fall 2017 semester, as construction of internal road and parking improvements begin, and construction of the Music, Worship & Theology building gets underway.
 If your Concordia student is still on the campus for the Fall 2019 semester, he or she might be among the first students to benefit from the from the great new facilities in the Music, Worship & Theology building.